microsoft/FluidFramework/BREAKING.md

 ### SharedComponentFactory and PrimedComponentFactory changes

 Class definitions for SharedComponentFactory and PrimedComponentFactory have been updated.
-Both now specify a required `type: string` parameter in their constructors, along with a generics type specification indicating the component class the factory produces.
+Both now specify a required `type: string` parameter in their constructors.

 ## 0.15 Breaking Changes